-Natural gas is transported from the offshore production platforms through a state-owned transmission system operated by Israel Natural Gas Lines (INGL).
+Natural gas is transported from the offshore production platforms to an onshore receiving terminal and from there through a state-owned transmission system operated by Israel Natural Gas Lines (INGL).
 This system is designed to feed a distribution network to deliver natural gas at low pressure (up to 16 bar) to local consumers, industrial zones and small to medium size facilities.

-The distribution network is planned, constructed and operated by distribution licensees required to provide equal, nondiscriminatory service to any consumer seeking a network connection.
+The distribution network is planned, constructed and operated by distribution companies who are required to provide equal, nondiscriminatory service to any consumer.

-Israel is divided into six license regions, each of wich is constructed and operated by a single distribution licensee selected through a public tender.
-Licensees have exclusivity for the construction, operation and maintenance of the distribution network for a period of 20 to 25 years.
+Israel is divided into six license regions, each of wich is constructed and operated by a single distribution company.
+These companies have exclusivity for the construction, operation and maintenance of the distribution network within the region, for a period of 20 to 25 years.
 The distribution system is being build to comply with the European Standard EN-12007.
-The six license areas are: Southern region, Negev region, Arad Area, Central Region, Jerusalem region, Northern region.
+The six regions are: Southern region, Negev region, Arad Area, Central Region, Jerusalem region, Northern region.

 Commercial use of natural gas in large volumes started in 2004, by the Israel Electric Company and several large industrial plants.
 The transfer to natural gas as the main energy source continues throughout the country and the Natural Gas Authority in the Ministry of Energy is taking steps to promote its distribution also to smaller consumers.
 A low-pressure gas infrastructure is still being developed and is already partially active, in the process of making natural gas readily available and an accessible source of energy for small and medium sized industrial plants and businesses such as hotels, hospitals, the agriculture and commercial sectors, etc.